Executive Leadership | Wolf Trap

 Beth directs the full scope of Wolf Trap’s development, marketing, patron services, education, human resources, and government relations teams and programs.
 Prior to joining the Foundation in 2005 as vice president, external affairs, Beth served as director of external programs at St. Albans Episcopal School for Boys.
 As project director of the Survivors’ Fund for The Community Foundation of Greater Washington, she managed a $20 million fund in support of individuals affected by the September 11 attack.
 Beth’s early career included work on Capitol Hill and with People for the American Way, as well as holding senior fundraising positions at Children’s National Hospital, culminating in her direction of the Medical Center’s $250 million Giant Steps campaign.
 A graduate of Yale University, Beth is a frequent speaker on philanthropy, fundraising, and nonprofit leadership.

-Sara is responsible for programming and performance operations at the Filene Center at Wolf Trap National Park for the Performing Arts and The Barns at Wolf Trap.
-Prior to joining Wolf Trap Foundation in 2014, Sara was the Associate Director of Joe’s Pub at the Public Theater, where she programmed more than 800 performances a year at the 187-seat nonprofit venue.
-In 2009, she was selected to participate in the Association of Performing Arts Presenter’s Emerging Leaders Institute, a professional development program for some of the music industry’s most accomplished and promising young professionals.
-She holds a bachelor’s degree in Music Management from Manhattanville College.
+Sara Beesley is responsible for programming and performance operations at the Filene Center at Wolf Trap National Park for the Performing Arts and The Barns at Wolf Trap.
+During her 10 years there, she transformed the Foundation’s artistic programming to benefit the Northern Virginia and DMV communities.
+While increasing Wolf Trap’s artistic profile onstage, her programming led to doubling annual ticketed revenue, increasing sold-out shows by nearly 25%, and welcoming 54% new audience members.
+Prior to joining Wolf Trap in 2014, Sara was the Associate Director of Joe’s Pub at the Public Theater in NYC, where she programmed more than 800 performances a year at the 187-seat nonprofit.
+Sara was selected as one of Washington Business Journal’s “40 Under 40” in 2024, and she holds a bachelor’s degree in music management from Manhattanville College.

 Bernard S. Berry III, Senior Director, Ticket Services